About the Transvaal Scottish Regimental Association

 to foster comradeship between past and serving members of the Regiment.

-to assist members of the Regiment and their dependants in times of need.
+to assist members of the Regiment and their dependents in times of need.

 to further the welfare of the Regiment.